-When a local user on the PBX picks up their phone and calls one of the extensions on the OCS side within the 6xxx range the gateway will receive a call with a calling party of 4 digits.
+When a local user on the PBX picks up their phone and calls one of the extensions on the OCS side within the 5xxx range the gateway will receive a call with a calling party of 4 digits.
 It then needs to convert that number up to full E.164 format and send the call on to OCS.

-In our example here we need to take any number that starts in the 6xxx range and then convert it into the full E.164 format by concatenating a prefix of '+1716639' onto the front of the number where 716 is the area code and 639 is the local exchange.
+This example will take any number and then convert it into the full E.164 format by concatenating a prefix of '+1716639' onto the front of the number where 716 is the area code and 639 is the local exchange.

-Other calls, such as DIDs that arrive over TDM trunks form the PSTN may provide a full 10 digits to the PBX or they may only provide the extension number after the prefix has been stripped off by the PBX.
+Other calls, such as DIDs that arrive over TDM trunks from the PSTN may provide a full 10 digits to the PBX or they may only provide the extension number after the prefix has been stripped off by the PBX.
 Depending on your site specific requirements you may need to add or build different rules to handle these cases.
-In our example the inbound rule we use for local PBX users is shown below:
+An example of the inbound rule for local PBX users is shown below:

 The CPID matching rule is simply a meaning that any dialed number from a local user presented to this trunk will be seen by this rule.
-The CPID manipulation rule then uses the digits that are being seen ((in this example it will be a 4 digit number because that is how the trunk is programmed) and then adds the prefix of "+1716639" onto it to build the full E.164 number that is needed for OCS.
-This rule also set s the destination to the VoIP Host group we have defined previously that points to the inbound IPO address of the Mediation Server.
+The CPID manipulation rule then uses the digits that are being seen (in this example it will be a 4 digit number because that is how the trunk is programmed) and then adds the prefix of "+1716639" onto it to build the full E.164 number that is needed for OCS.
+This rule also sets the destination to the VoIP Host group defined previously that points to the inbound IP address of the Mediation Server.